danristea/lhttpd/README.md

     httpd.register_handler("/bar", foo)

- More examples can be found in the "examples" folder, which include upload, HTTP/2 server push, and more.
+ Additional examples can be found in the "examples" folder, which include upload, HTTP/2 server push, and more.

  ## Build Requirements:
  lhttpd is compiled using [lua](https://www.lua.org) or [luajit](https://luajit.org/), [bearssl](https://bearssl.org/) and [hpack](https://github.com/reyk/hpack).